All Articles

 • Ignoring the "why": Connect your goals to deeper values.
 If you want to exercise more, ask yourself why — is it to have more energy for your children, to manage a health condition or to feel more confident?
 A strong "why" sustains motivation when enthusiasm fades.

 As you look ahead to a new year full of possibilities, remember that meaningful change comes from steady, achievable steps.
-You don’t need a perfect plan — you need a plan you can actually follow.
+You don't need a perfect plan — you need a plan you can actually follow.
 Start with one small change today, build on it tomorrow and let the momentum carry you through the year.
-If you’re managing a chronic condition, the start of a new year is a great time to schedule routine checkups and talk with a clinician about your care plan.
+If you're managing a chronic condition, the start of a new year is a great time to schedule routine checkups and talk with a doctor about your care plan.

 Related Articles